daboudii/craftOnly/README.md

 # craftOnly
-Low-tech, Sustainable, Local, Minimalist, Open-source
+Low-tech, Sustainable, Local, Minimalist, Open-source, Pay what You Want